 Originally this House opened on 6 March 1996 to serve the Royal Hospital for Sick Children (known affectionately as ‘Yorkhill’) in Glasgow.
 This was the third McDonald’s House to open in the UK.
 In its 19 years at Yorkhill the House welcomed over 10,000 families through its doors.

 During 2016, the House supported 504 families with children in hospital.

 The Children’s Hospital relocated to a new site and so the Charity decided to also relocate, to ensure that the Ronald McDonald House could still provide much needed support to families with children being treated in the hospital.
-The new Ronald McDonald House opened on 10 June 2015.
-The House sits in the grounds of the newly built Royal Hospital for Children in Glasgow and is just a few minutes’ walk away from the wards.
+The House, which opened in June 2015, sits in the grounds of the Royal Hospital for Children in Glasgow and is just a few minutes’ walk away from the wards.

 The Ronald McDonald House has 30 en-suite bedrooms, each with a phone directly linked to their child’s ward.
 The House also has communal areas that families can relax in, including a large open plan kitchen, dining room to eat dinner together as a family.
 To accommodate larger families there are a number of interconnecting bedrooms so families have a more comfortable living space while staying in the House.